ComparativeGenomicsToolkit/cactus/doc/progressive.md

 In order to run cactus, you will need a shared filesystem across the cluster nodes where the jobstore (`./js` in the exmaple above) and output file will be written.
 It is best to use local scratch space for jobs, so you can use `--workDir` or the `TEMPDIR` environment to set this to a place that will be available to write to on all cluster nodes.

+Also, you should use `--coordinationDir` to specify a local, physical disk (non-network filesystem) for Toil to use for its locks.
+This can usually be the same as used for `--workDir`.

 You can use `TOIL_SLURM_ARGS` to add flags to the slurm submission commands that Toil uses.
 For example if you are running Progressive Cactus and generating loads of `lastz` jobs, you may want to run

 ```